mkbabb/parse-that/docs/tranches/B/PROGRESS.md

 Formation status: **RED — P1, P2 and P3 are row-complete with zero surviving
 candidates; P4 is independently adjudicated REJECT/FOLD; P5-EUW is
-executable-performance KILL/PRUNE; the first P6-SIR packet is pre-timing REJECT; P6-A1 is AMEND and P6-A2 is the next isolated fatal assay; both formation clean audits remain blocked**
+executable-performance KILL/PRUNE; the first P6-SIR packet is pre-timing REJECT; P6-A1 and P6-A2 are AMEND, and one-scalar P6-A3 is the next isolated fatal assay; both formation clean audits remain blocked**

 Release status: **NO RELEASE**